Sadatul/Pinklifeline/backend/pinklifeline/HELP.md

 **<span style="color:red">Notes: This Note is applicable to almost all of the endpoints above except for profile update</span>**
-* See how some members take lists like allergies, cancerStage etc. If no elements need to be passed, then pass a empty list like this:
+* See how some members take lists like allergies, cancerStage etc. If no elements need to be passed, then pass an empty list like this:
 ```allergies:[]```
 * If ```cancerHistory: "N"```, remember cancerRelatives must be an empty list.